seanlowe/obsidian-timelines/README.md

 ##### Event Sorting

-Event sorting is performed by converting the date into a number.
-For fantasy calendars, you may need to pad months, days, or hours with zeros to ensure sorting works properly.
+Event sorting is performed by padding all sections of the date with leading zeros so that all sections are the same length.
+The resulting string is compared directly against other strings.
+The length to which sections will be padded is controlled by the `Maximum padding on dates` value in the settings tab.

+For example, for these two dates with a max padding value of `4`:
-- `2300-02-00-00` is sorted as `2300020000`
+- `2300-02-00-00` would be padded and sorted as ` 2300-0002-0000-0000`, whereas
-- `-234-02-00-00` is sorted as `-234020000`
+- `-234-02-00-00` would be padded and sorted as `-0234-0002-0000-0000`.

+We can now see how simple it is to have any kind of calendar you want (fantasy or otherwise) and have it sort the way you'd like.
+Any missing sections will be automatically populated for you, with missing months and day values being set to `01` and the time value being set to `00`.

+Here's what that looks like with a max padding of `4`:
+- `9991-3-477-9817` would become `9991-0003-0477-9817`,
+- `1984` would become `1984-0001-0001-0000`
+- `-33-777` would become `-0033-0777-0001-0000`

 For statically generated timelines, events that occur at the same time are grouped, and are either prepended or appended to a list based on your timeline sorting preference.